 Comparing where people experienced harassment to where they spent time online, we found that more people reported harassment on Facebook (68% of those harassed) compared to 84% who reported using Facebook.
 (We defined users as those who said they used a platform daily, weekly, every few weeks, or less often but not never.)
 We calculated a harassment index that compares the proportion of platform users to the proportion of those who reported harassment there.
 At 81%, Facebook has the highest ratio by far, suggesting that people who are harassed are more likely to be harassed on Facebook.
 For Twitter, 53% used the platform at least occasionally, while 23% of those harassed reported the harassment happening there (a ratio of 44%).
 This suggests that harassment was less common on Twitter than on Facebook, more common than on YouTube or Reddit, and comparable to the likelihood of being harassed on Instagram.
 Far fewer of those harassed reported harassment on Youtube-87% said they use the platform, but only 20% of those harassed reported harassment there, for a lower ratio of 23%.
 At 18%, Reddit had the lowest ratio of regular users to harassment: 44% said they used Reddit, but only 8% of those harassed were harassed on Reddit.
+I'm an overweight white female and I'm disabled.
+People like to make hateful remarks and body shaming remarks regarding this...
+I just quit going on [Facebook]. -46-year-old politically liberal, straight white Protestant woman

-Platforms Where Harassment Took Place Compared to Use: Among those ever harassed

-RESPONSES TO HARASSMENT: WHAT ACTIONS WERE TAKEN?
+Platforms Where Harassment Took Place Compared to Use: Among Those Ever Harassed RESPONSES TO HARASSMENT: WHAT ACTIONS WERE TAKEN?

 We asked respondents who faced physical threats what action, if any, the platform took in response.
 Of these, 47% didn't report the threatening content at all, 26% said the platform took no action, 19% said the platform deleted the threatening content, and 10% said the platform blocked the perpetrator.
 In total, 53% said they reported the content; only half of those reports led to any action by the platform.
-Action Taken By Platform Did the platform take any action to address the physical threat in any way?
+Action Taken by Platform